Baltimore has great news for foodies: Each distinct neighborhood’s unique personality shines through its culinary scene.

 Whatever you order at Aldo’s, it’s bound to be the best you’ve ever tasted—even if you recently toured Italy.
 (If this isn’t the best Italian food you’ve ever tasted, then you must have an Italian grandmother who should open a restaurant, stat.)
 A romantic mood makes Aldo’s a popular setting for engagements.

 The city that bills itself as “a multicultural, family friendly, pet friendly and gay travel friendly destination that offers something for everyone” has a vibrant downtown.

 The menu is a mouthwatering collection of quality ingredients, expertly prepared.
 The fact that it changes with the seasons is just a welcome excuse to keep coming back.
 The bar excels alongside the kitchen.

--Photo Credits: steamed crabs courtesy Visit Baltimore; smoked grouper courtesy Wine Market; servers courtesy Pazo; scallops courtesy B&O American Brassiere.
+-Photo Credits: skyline, steamed crabs courtesy Visit Baltimore; servers courtesy Pazo; scallops courtesy B&O American Brassiere.